djoto/fpga_labs_sp23/lab4/README.md

 Simulate your designs to check if they work as intended.
 With a `len` of 1024, you should make sure that your circuit implementations can finish the computation in roughly 1024 cycles.

-Once you are done with simulation, comment out `` `define REGISTER_FILE`` and comment in `` `define ACCUMULATOR`` in `lab4/src/z1top.v`.
+Once you are done with simulation, comment out `` `define REGISTER_FILE`` in `lab4/src/z1top.v`.
 Then, generate a bitstream to test your accumulator designs on the PYNQ where `lab4/src/z1top_accumulator.v` is instantiated in the top module.

 Program the FPGA.
 If your design works correctly (the accumulation results are correct for both `acc_async_read` and `acc_sync_read`), both RGB LEDs should be ON.
 Press `BUTTONS[0]` (or `BUTTONS[1]`) twice to restart the operation of `acc_async_read` (or `acc_sync_read`).